Solar Battery Storage: Is It Worth the Cost in 2026?

 Sungrow SBR 9.6 kWh 9.1 kWh £3,500 – £4,500 10 years

 These prices include installation by a qualified electrician.
-Note that 0% VAT applies to battery storage systems installed alongside solar panels, making a meaningful difference to the total cost.
+0% VAT applies to all battery storage in the UK (whether installed alongside solar or standalone) under the Energy Saving Materials relief, valid until March 2027.
+Standalone battery installations became VAT-free in February 2024.

 Top Battery Systems Reviewed

 Fox ESS (manufactured by a Chinese company with strong European distribution) offers hybrid inverter-battery systems at competitive prices.
-The H3 hybrid inverter is a popular choice among UK installers and handles both solar and battery management in one unit.
-Performance and reliability reviews from UK users are generally positive.
+The EP series battery modules are modular and stackable; the H3 hybrid inverter handles both solar and battery management in one unit.
+Reviews from UK users are generally positive, and the installer network is reasonable if thinner than Tesla's.

 Best for: Cost-conscious buyers who want decent capacity at a lower entry price.
 Particularly good value in the 5–10 kWh range.